textpattern/textpattern/README.md

 System requirements for the development version may differ from the production release [system requirements](https://textpattern.com/about/119/system-requirements).

-As a development version approaches release, minimum and recommended system requirements are confirmed and the production release [system requirements](https://textpattern.com/about/119/system-requirements) will be updated accordingly.
+As a development version approaches release, minimum and recommended system requirements are confirmed and the production release [system requirements](https://textpattern.com/about/119/system-requirements) is updated accordingly.

 The following table outlines anticipated forthcoming changes to system requirements for future releases.
-It takes into account vendor support, security considerations and other factors.
+It takes into account vendor support, security considerations, overall performance and other factors.

 Note that minimum and/or recommended versions listed may change multiple times during the development process.